El Tigre - Maya Jaguar Glyph

 My original painting was 20" x 26" hand-painted in the serti technique on silk.

-- Prints on paper and rolled canvas prints are shipped in a sturdy reinforced cardboard "crush-proof" tube.
+- Paper and rolled canvas prints ship in reinforced protective tubes

-- Rolled canvas prints are available for those who want to handle the stretching or framing themselves and for oversized custom prints.
+- Rolled canvas is available for collectors who prefer custom framing or stretching, and for oversized works